saule1508/saule1508.github.io/_posts/2016-11-22-oracle-RAC-public-ip-change.md

 as user grid
 ```
-srvctl stop vip -n uefa-s-ora01 ---> it complains about the listener so let us use the -f option
+srvctl stop vip -n <node name 1> ---> it complains about the listener so let us use the -f option
-srvctl stop vip -n uefa-s-ora01 -f
+srvctl stop vip -n <node name 1> -f
 ```
 check that the vip is down
 ```